End of lockdown does not mean start of work in this textile town. Here’s why

 The Haryana government’s advisory asking all establishments to pay their workers full wages during the lockdown period was flagrantly ignored, said PP Kapoor of the Indian Federation of Trade Unions.

 Kshitij Kapoor, the government official heading the District Industries Centre said while her office had orders from Chandigarh to enforce wages for March, there were no orders subsequently.
-“Perhaps because a challenge was filed in the Supreme Court by a Pune firm,” she said.
+“Perhaps because a challenge was filed in the Supreme Court by a Pune firm, leading to a stay,” she said.

 With food distress rising among workers in Panipat, PP Kapoor approached the Punjab and Haryana High Court, which passed an order reiterating the need for the government to provide food support to those in need.
 Even this order was patchily implemented, Kapoor alleged.
 “Every day, I send lists to the administration with the names, addresses, mobile phone numbers, Aadhaar numbers of workers who are going hungry,” he said.
 “Some get food, others don’t.”